ristiisa/pocketrgb-et/README.md

-# Pokémon Red, Green, and Blue JP: Masaru2 Edition
+# Pocket Monsters Red, Green, and Blue in English

-**pokejp** serves as a dissassembly base, based on the Japanese releases of the Generation 1 Pokémon games.
+**pocketrgb-english** serves as a dissassembly base, based on the Japanese releases of the Generation 1 Pocket Monsters games.
-Improves the romhack made by the user MoriyaFaith and fixes various things that weren't in his romhack.
+Based off of Masaru2's work on pokejp the goal of **pocketrgb-english** is to act as more of a "translation" and less of a localization.
+Masaru2's work has been great but I am surprised no one has made a version of RGB with Japanes names.
+Pokejp changes all the text and pokedex entries to match, but they are skipping all the pokemon and character names.
+So I will be going through each Pokemon and Character and replace their names with the closest Hepburn and Romaji versions that will fit.
+This way I can enjoy the Drunken man with original names while I play what is supposed to be a "translation" of the Japanese versions!

 It builds the following ROMs: